CounterpartyXCP/Documentation/Installation/bitcoin_core.md

 ### Leveraging existing blockchain data from the same version of Bitcoin Core

 Assuming you have another compatible but non-addrindex'ed copy of the blockchain on LAN, you may save time by copying the blockchain (normally `.dat` and `*.rev` files from the blocks subdirectory as well as the entire chainstate subdirectory) over to the same directory on your Counterparty Server or Federated Node (default: `$HOME/federatednode/data/bitcoin/`).
-Then you would have to build addrinex from scratch by starting bitcoind once with `-reindex` (or `fednode exec bitcoin-testnet bitcoind -reindex`) and after it's done you could stop it and start it normally again.
+Then you would have to build addrinex from scratch by starting bitcoind once.
+An easy way to reindex the blockchain on Federated Node is to add `reindex=1` to the bitcoin (or bitcoin testnet) Docker configuration file, start the container, and then remove the line you just added.

 ### Removing addrindex